elivz/accessible-toggle/README.md

 Install via [yarn](https://github.com/yarnpkg/yarn)

 yarn add accessible-toggle

 or npm

 npm install accessible-toggle

 ### Configuration

 You can pass in extra options as a configuration object.
 The following options are supported:

+#### `trapFocus`

+When the panel is open, prevent the user from tabbing out of it.
+(Default: `true`)

 #### `assignFocus`

 Set this to true if you want to automatically move focus to the first link or button within the content after is is shown.
-(Default: `false`)
+(Default: `true`)

 #### `closeOnEsc`